weidongxu-microsoft/work-notes/fluent-v2-overview.md

 ---

-I do not intend to say that item 2 to 5 is only solvable by Fluent interface, but rather they are currently integrated with Fluent interface.
+I do not intend to claim that item 2 to 5 is only solvable by Fluent interface, but rather they are currently integrated with Fluent interface.

 ---